bibekbhatta/Test/README.md

 # Test
-This repository is for testing purposes in different Python environments without having to install packages locally
+You can replicate some of my charts/graphs here without having to register or install anything

+All the codes are provided and you can simply click (Shift+Enter) starting from the top most cell

 To open in binder, CLICK the following banner / logo